crazystorm720/mandelbrot_set_generation/README.md

 ## Results

-The results directory will contain the following files after running the main script:
+The results directory will contain a subdirectory named `{system_name_date}` after running the main script.
+This subdirectory will include:

 - `mandelbrot_non_vectorized.png`: Image of the Mandelbrot set generated using the non-vectorized method.
 - `mandelbrot_vectorized.png`: Image of the Mandelbrot set generated using the vectorized method.
-- `analysis.md`: Markdown report detailing the execution times and comparing the two methods.
+- `analysis.md`: Markdown report detailing the execution times and providing a comparison of the two methods.